 “Remain consistent – students thrive when they know what the expectations are.
 Provide models for expected behavior – when students know what it “looks like” to display a specific characteristic, they will be more successful in doing so.” – anonymous

-Your classroom management technique has the power to make your year easier or harder.
-When you have a strong classroom management plan that works for both you and your students, you’ll notice that it’s easier to teach kids what they need to learn.
+Your classroom management style can make your year easier or harder.
+When you have a strong classroom management plan that works for you and your students, you’ll notice that teaching kids appropriate behavior and what they need to learn is easier.

-Which of these real-teacher classroom management examples work for you?
-Which ones are you already using and which ones would you like to implement?
+Which of these real-teacher classroom management examples works for you?
+Which ones are you already using, and which ones would you like to implement?

 Helpful Classroom Management Resources